TheOdinProject/curriculum/javascript/organizing_your_javascript_code/revisiting_webpack.md

 You may not know for sure what you might want or need in a template, but when you find yourself reusing a lot of setup code for multiple projects, you can make a new repository with all of the setup code you need and mark it as a template.
 Now you can select that template when creating a new project repository to save time, letting you dive into working on the project itself sooner!

+### Rounding up

+There is *a lot* more to Webpack and bundlers that we have not touched; we've only scratched the surface!
+Much of the inner workings and more advanced features like code splitting and tree shaking are out of the scope of this curriculum.
+However, no doubt that when a time comes where you actually need to understand those things a particular task, you will be more than capable of learning what you need.

+For now, keep this workflow when dealing with multiple JavaScript modules and dependencies.
+Later on in the curriculum, we will introduce different tools that abstract some of these concepts away and handle some of these configurations and optimizations for us.
+It's useful to be aware of what sort of things these tools are actually doing to your code.

 ### Assignment

 <div class="lesson-content__panel" markdown="1">